nova-pkgs/python/Doc/library/calendar.rst

       month that are required to get a complete week.

+   .. method:: itermonthdays2(year, month)

+      Return an iterator for the month *month* in the year *year* similar to :meth:`itermonthdates`.
+Days returned will be tuples consisting of a day number and a week day number.

    .. method:: itermonthdays(year, month)

-      Return an iterator for the month *month* in the year *year* similar to :meth:`itermonthdates`, but not restricted by the :class:`datetime.date` range.
-Days returned will simply be day of the month numbers.
-For the days outside of the specified month, the day number is ``0``.
+      Return an iterator for the month *month* in the year *year* similar to :meth:`itermonthdates`.
+Days returned will simply be day numbers.

-   .. method:: itermonthdays2(year, month)

-      Return an iterator for the month *month* in the year *year* similar to :meth:`itermonthdates`, but not restricted by the :class:`datetime.date` range.
-Days returned will be tuples consisting of a day of the month number and a week day number.

-   .. method:: itermonthdays3(year, month)

-      Return an iterator for the month *month* in the year *year* similar to :meth:`itermonthdates`, but not restricted by the :class:`datetime.date` range.
-Days returned will be tuples consisting of a year, a month and a day of the month numbers.

-      .. versionadded:: 3.7

-   .. method:: itermonthdays4(year, month)

-      Return an iterator for the month *month* in the year *year* similar to :meth:`itermonthdates`, but not restricted by the :class:`datetime.date` range.
-Days returned will be tuples consisting of a year, a month, a day of the month, and a day of the week numbers.

-      .. versionadded:: 3.7

    .. method:: monthdatescalendar(year, month)